 If you follow AMC on Facebook, you know I did a Facebook Live video on Strategic Planning for NPOs the other week.
 I love doing these as it gives viewers to opportunity to ask me questions live.
 Hope you’ll join my next one.

 In case you missed it, you can watch the full video above and the transcript below.

-Hey everyone, it’s Tom here.
-I just thought I would hop onto this Facebook live real quick, just to share with you the importance of strategic planning for non-profit organisations and also to answer any questions that you might have about strategic planning.
-And then also to share with you like five tips, like best practices on how to make your next strategic planning session a real success.
-So, just real quick, we’re going to keep this Facebook live really short and sweet.
-Probably, you know, three to five minutes.
-I just want to lay out just a few tips for you just to kind of help you get started.
+I just want to lay out a few tips for you to help you understand the key elements of Strategic Planning Process.
 For any of you who are on a volunteer board of directors.
 So whether you’re a president or vice president, treasurer, secretary, programming, chair, whatever your role is within a not for profit association.
 Sometimes you struggle with not really being sure what’s my role or what is our purpose?
 What are we working towards?
 What are our goals?
 So I’m just going to share with you really quickly five tips on strategic planning.

 Schedule A Strategic Planning Session